-- Level 4 Award in Internal Quality Assurance of Assessment Processes and Practice - Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice - V1 Conduct internal quality assurance of the assessment process - D34 Internally verify the assessment process - show current evidence of continuing professional development in assessment and quality assurance. - In addition, Internal Moderators must be familiar with GA's qualification requirements.
+- hold, or be working towards, one of the following internal quality assurance qualifications or their recognised equivalent: - Level 4 Award in Internal Quality Assurance of Assessment Processes and Practice - Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practice - V1 Conduct internal quality assurance of the assessment process - D34 Internally verify the assessment process

-Internal Moderators may be working towards a relevant equivalent quality assurance qualification under the guidance of a suitably qualified and experienced Internal Moderator.
+^{}Internal Moderators may be working towards a relevant equivalent quality assurance qualification under the guidance of a suitably qualified and experienced Internal Moderator.
+Trainee Internal Moderator's decisions MUST be counter-signed by a suitably qualified, experienced Internal Moderator.